adamcohenhillel/ADeus/README.md

 1. [Dev Board Micro](https://coral.ai/products/dev-board-micro/) ($80)
 2. [Wireless/Bluetooth Add-on](https://coral.ai/products/wireless-add-on/) ($20)
 3. [A case](https://coral.ai/products/dev-board-micro-case/) (Optional, 10$)
-4. Either a OpenAI key, or a Ollama server running somewhere
+4. Either an OpenAI key, or a Ollama server running somewhere you can reach via internet

 > Note: We are working on a version of this working with Raspberry PI Zero W, which will cost ~$20, stay tuned

-Now, after we understoof the different different components we have, let's set them up.

-First, obvs, cloning the repo:
+First - cloning the repo:

 ```bash
 git clone https://github.com/adamcohenhillel/AdDeus